flatland-association/flatland-book/environment/level_generation.md

 env = RailEnv(
     width=50, height=50,
     rail_generator=rail_generator,
-    schedule_generator=sparse_schedule_generator(),
+    line_generator=sparse_line_generator(),
     number_of_agents=10
 )

 env.reset()
 ```

-You can see that you now need both a `rail_generator` and a `schedule_generator` to generate a level.
+You can see that you now need both a `rail_generator` and a `line_generator` to generate a level.
 These need to work nicely together.
-The `rail_generator` will generate the railway infrastructure and provide hints to the `schedule_generator` about where to place agents.
-The `schedule_generator` will then generate a schedule by placing agents at different train stations and providing them with individual targets.
+The `rail_generator` will generate the railway infrastructure and provide hints to the `line_generator` about where to place agents.
+The `line_generator` will then generate a Line by placing agents at different train stations and providing them with individual targets.

 You can tune the following parameters in the `sparse_rail_generator`: